Get

 Yup.
 As we shall see, by consistently selecting streamlined women for their nude pictorials, Playboy Magazine promotes the right ideals and values, correctly instilling in Americans the notion that thinness should be an absolute prerequisite for desirability.
 Playboy Magazine should be lauded for daring to place truth above political correctness.
 The kind of women it presents as sexy are exactly the kind of women we should perceive as sexy.
 Playboy Playmates aren't just good models, they're good role models.

-Height, weight, and many other statistics for most Playboy Playmates since July 1977 are readily available on the Internet through such sources as The Internet Movie Database, the electronic document of Playmate statistics "pmstats.txt" maintained by Jim Dean, Johnny Corvin, and Doug Ewell, and various other websites.
+Height, weight, and many other statistics for most Playboy Playmates since July 1977 are readily available on the Internet through such sources as Wikipedia, The Internet Movie Database, the electronic document of Playmate statistics "pmstats.txt" maintained by Jim Dean, Johnny Corvin, and Doug Ewell, and various other websites.
 We'll be spending the rest of this article focusing and commenting on the small subset of these statistics that pertain to longevity.
 Don't worry, it'll be fun, and the facts you learn could improve your life--or save it!

 Continue